EmanoneL/basic/README.md

 1. Book
 2. Author
 3. Genre

-The project has configured crud actions and display of books by category
+The project has configured CRUD actions and display of books by category

 ## Tools